 Candidate: a nominee whose nomination form has been declared valid by the Chief Electoral Officer.

-Chief Returning Officer (CRO): The Executive Director who is a member of the Electoral Committee shall take primary responsibility for organizing and overseeing the electoral process.
+Chief Returning Officer (CRO): The Chief Returning Officer shall be a staff member of the Students' Union, or an independent individual appointed by the Board and shall take primary responsibility for organizing and overseeing the electoral process.